azro1/medi-store/README.md

 # Medistore

-## Website to help patients store and keep track of their presciption medications
+## Website to help patients store and keep track of their presciption medications whilst in & out of hospital